Breaking news: we’re a social media analytics company that loves analytics.

 3. To encourage collaboration between departments

 Rival’s open office and weekly lunches mean we’re far from siloed, but our metrics meetings give a regular chance for us to connect the dots between departments.
-Crazy-high web traffic month?
+Super high web traffic month?
 Might mean our sales team should expect a boatload of new trials.
 New feature seeing a lot of traffic in our app?
 Our customer success team should buckle up and be ready to answer questions from customers using that feature for the first time.

 As a newbie on the team, it’s been surprising (and awesome) to see how gathering around a communal meal once a week can do so much to support Rival’s values of transparency, collaboration, and communication.
 Way back when Rival IQ was just a dream in our founders’ metaphorical garage, they got together to hatch plans over lunch on Wednesdays, and that tradition has stuck.
 There’s always something food-related to talk over or laugh about (like the time we ordered so many MOD pizzas on Pie Day that they couldn’t keep up with the demand), which helps to bring us closer together as a company–even when we’re diving deep into statistical analysis.